RasmusBroborg/PostProductionScript/README.md

 # What is PostProductionScript?

-PostProductionScript is a C# library for working with post-production film scripts.

-# How to get started

 PostProductionScript is currently in development and is not yet ready for public consumption.
 If you would like to contribute to the project, please see the contributions section.

 # Contributions